Gisle Kverndokk: Career

 With librettist and singer Øystein Wiik, Kverndokk has penned a number of musicals.
 Their first joint project was the musical Sofie’s World, premiered at the Schlossfestspielen Ettlingen, Germany in 1998.
 2001 saw the premiere of the musical Vincent, which depicted the life of painter Vincent van Gogh, again at the Schlossfestspielen Ettlingen.
 2002 saw the premiere of musical Dangerous Liaisons, a work based on Pierre Choderlos de Laclos's novel of the same name, at the Theater Pforzheim, Germany.
 In autumn 2003, Kverndokk and Wiik’s musical Homeless, based on Hector Malot’s novel, premiered at Oslo’s Det Norske Teatret.
-Theater Erfurt premiered the musical "MartinL." at the Domstufen Festspiele in 2008.
+Theater Erfurt premiered the musical "MartinL." at the DomStufen-Festspiele in 2008.
 This work was later nominated for the Nordic Council Music Prize.

 Kverndokk has composed a number of church music works including Te Deum (2010) for the Norwegian Soloist's Choir, Mass (2007) for Nordic Voices, Nidaros Mass (2010) for Nidaros Cathedral Choir and Sommerens Maria (2011).
 Autumn 2015 saw the release of the album Fuge der Zeit, which featured a mass penned by Kverndokk for Nordic Voices based on the work Missa Brevis, originally commissioned by the 2002 Fartein Valen Dagene.

 2005 saw Kverndokk debuting as a film composer with the score for Danish motion picture Chinaman, produced by Fine & Mellow.

 Kverndokk's most recently composed orchestral work is Symphonic Dances written for the Stavanger Symphony Orchestra in commemoration of Norway's Centenary Celebration of its Constitution in 2014.
-In later years, Kverndokk has also composed a number of chamber music works, including Three Pictures (2012) for Tine Thing Helseth, the string quartet La Nouvelle Athénes (2014) for the Danish String Quartet and Offertorium (2015) for Trio ClariNord.
+In later years, Kverndokk has also composed a number of chamber music works, including Three Pictures (2012) for Tine Thing Helseth, the string quartet La Nouvelle Athènes (2014) for the Danish String Quartet and Offertorium (2015) for Trio ClariNord.
 Kverndokk's latest chamber work, Offertorium for clarinet, cello and piano, was premiered at the Ultima Oslo Contemporary Music Festival in September 2015.